1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-The surge in market activity through mid-2025 reflects growing collector awareness of these contrast variations.
+The surge in market activity through mid-2025 reflects accelerating collector awareness of contrast quality variations among early proof Washington quarters.

 Market activity: 1952 Proof Quarter